bounswe/bounswe2015group9/meetingNotes.md

 **Details**

   * We talked about what we did last semester.
-  * We prepared presentation about details of our system.
+  * We prepared presentation about details of our system to present in class